dannydaking23/CEN4010-REST-API/README.md

 /models/author

-These files hold the actual objects and the database query parts of some get methods which are then made avail to be exported to:
+These files hold the actual objects and the database query parts of some get methods which are then made available to be exported to:

 /controllers/admin
 /controllers/authors